jaykdoe/infranodus/README.md

-## InfraNodus a text-to-network visualization system, based on Neo4J, Node.Js and Sigma.Js.
+## InfraNodus is a text-to-network visualization tool, based on Neo4J, Node.Js and Sigma.Js.

 #### Keep track of all the connections using this simple tool that converts natural language into graph (English, Russian, French, German are supported, other languages — limited support).